microcks/microcks.io/content/documentation/tutorials/first-grpc-mock.md

 ## 4. Using request arguments in gRPC method

 Let's make things a bit more spicy by adding request arguments.
 Now assume we want to provide a simple searching method to retrieve all pets in store using simple filter.
-We'll end up adding a new `searchPets()` method in your API.
+We'll end up adding a new `searchPets()` method in our service.
 Of course, we'll have to define a new `PetSearchRequest` input message so that users will specify `name=zoe` to get all the pets having `zoe` in name.

 So we'll add new elements in our Protobuf document like below: a new message and we complete the service with a new `rpc` method: